Top of the page

 Aural atresia is the lack of an ear canal.
 In the surgery, the doctor made a new ear canal and fixed problems in your child's middle ear.

-Your child may have ear pain for up to 2 weeks after surgery.
-He or she may have good days and bad days.
+Your child may have ear pain for a few days after surgery.
+There may be good days and bad days.
 Older children may have less pain than younger children.
 Your child may feel dizzy for several hours after surgery.
 This is common.

 Sometimes, surgery affects nerves in the face.
 Your child's doctor may treat this with medicines called corticosteroids.
 In some cases, a doctor may do surgery to fix the nerve.

 Your child will feel tired for several days and then will slowly become more active.
-He or she should be able to go back to school or daycare within a week.
+It should be okay for your child to go back to school or daycare within a week.
 Your child's hearing may improve after the surgery.
 But your child may still need a hearing aid if they were already using one.

 This care sheet gives you a general idea about how long it will take for your child to recover.
 But each child recovers at a different pace.
 Follow the steps below to help your child get better as quickly as possible.

 Follow-up care is a key part of your child's treatment and safety.
 Be sure to make and go to all appointments, and call your doctor or nurse call line if your child is having problems.
 It's also a good idea to know your child's test results and keep a list of the medicines your child takes.